 NERD’s Clarifying Cleanser features yogurt powder, and yogurt is frequently used as a type of probiotic, since it contains several different species known to provide benefits inside the human digestive tract (e.g., Bifidobacterium longum, Lactobacillus acidophilus, Streptococcus thermophilus, etc.).

 After reaching out to the company, we were told that this “yogurt powers the remaining lactic acid bacteria,” but doesn’t contain any bacteria strains.

 With this in mind, it appears the most relevant ingredient for fighting pimples in NERD’s Acne Treatment is sulfur, so this is what we’ll focus on below.

 Searching online for other topical acne treatments that use sulfur as one of their main active ingredients returned dozens of results at the time of our research, many of which came from household brands like Proactiv and Kiehl's.

-And compared to being the last ingredient on the list (and hence, present in the lowest concentration), some of these products featured up to 10 percent sulfur content, which could deliver more pronounced results for the money.
+And compared to being the last ingredient on the list (and hence, present in the lowest concentration), some of these products featured up to 10 percent sulfur content—whereas NERD only contains three percent, which could deliver more pronounced results for the money.

 Speaking of which, most of these options were priced between $5 and $30, putting NERD’s products at the upper echelon.
 But will you get better results for your money than with the lower-priced competition?